tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   name.
 The server was unable to decrypt then ESNI name, so it should not resume them when using the cleartext SNI name.
 This restriction allows a client to reject resumptions in {{verify-public-name}}.

+Note that an unrecognized ClientEncryptedSNI.record_digest value may be a GREASE ESNI extension (see {{grease-extensions}}), so it is necessary for servers to proceed with the connection and rely on the client to abort if ESNI was required.

 If the ClientEncryptedSNI.record_digest value does match the cryptographic hash of a known ESNIKeys, the server performs the following checks: